A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 • Early case assessment is where cases are won or lost.
 The firms who understand their evidence earliest have the strategic advantage.

-• Overstand unifies every communication source into a single queryable environment, replacing the vendor intermediary with direct access.
+• Overstand unifies every communication source into a single queryable environment, replacing the vendor intermediary with direct access through modern eDiscovery software.

 • Legal analysts can ask natural language questions against a full discovery corpus and get structured, sourced answers in minutes.

-• The result: faster assessments, lower costs, and a legal team focused on strategy instead of document logistics.
+• The result: faster assessments, lower costs, and a legal team focused on strategy instead of document logistics while surfacing critical textual evidence.

 Somewhere in those 40,000 emails is the one thread that proves your client was set up.
 You have five days to find it.